 - Don’t use candles until gas lines are checked.
 Also, check throughout your home before you use certain utilities, such as water and electric, sewage connections, and even chimneys.

 - Don’t tie up phone lines except to report emergencies.

 - Be prepared.
 Remember that you will need food and water, even for the short term.
 Keep your family together and stay alert for aftershocks.

 Earthquake insurance needs can vary significantly – talk to us today to find out how to get the best price and value on earthquake insurance for you.

 Need an insurance quote?
 Get in touch!

-Access quotes from New Hampshire’s most trusted insurance carriers.
+Access quotes from New England’s most trusted insurance carriers.
 It’s comparison shopping at the click of a mouse.